 Creation of CSV File for the data

-Open a blank CSV file.
+Open a new, blank file in Excel.

-Under the "Data" tab, click in "import from text".
+Under the “Data” tab, click on the “From Text” button.

-Select the Samples.txt file under the "Import from text option", give delimiter as "|"
+Select the Samples.txt file in the window that pops up for text import, and click the “Import” button.

+Under Delimiters on the second page of the Text Import Wizard, check the box for “Other” and enter “|” as the delimiter, then click the “Finish” button.

-Add appropriate headers for each column.
+Add the appropriate headers for each column by referring to the “PDP DataDictionary” file that accompanied the dataset.

-Save the CSV file with temporary name.
+Save the file as CSV with a temporary name.

-Filter the data for apples by selecting value for attribute "COMMOD (Commodity type)" as 'AP'.
+Filter the data for apples by selecting value for attribute “COMMOD (Commodity type)” as 'AP'.